cosmos/cosmos/VALIDATORS_FAQ.md

 * **Hack bounty:** This is an incentive for the community to hack validators.
 There will be bounties proportionate to the size of the validator, so that a validator becomes a bigger target as its stake grows.
 * **UI warning:** Users will be warned by the Cosmos UI if they want to delegate to a validator that already has a significant amount of staking power.

-### Will validators of the Cosmos Hub ever be required to validate other zones in the Cosmos ecosystem?

-Yes, they will.
-If governance decides so, validators of the Cosmos hub might have to validate other zones in the Cosmos ecosystem.
-For example, validators of the Cosmos hub will also validate the first public Ethermint zone.
-Of course, they will be compensated for it in the form of block provisions and transaction fees.
-These rewards will be paid in the native currency of the Ethermint zone, called `photons`.

 ## Technical requirements

 ### What are hardware requirements?